Board of Directors For Aveanna Healthcare

 Prior to joining Hearst, Mr. Ganzi was the managing partner at Rogers & Wells, now a part of international law firm Clifford Chance, where he was responsible for day-to-day operations.
 Before joining Rogers & Wells, he practiced as a certified public accountant, specializing in taxation, at a Big Four accounting firm.

-Over his career, Mr. Ganzi has chaired and served on more than 20 public, private and non profit boards.
-He currently serves on the board of Willis Towers Watson, a global advisory, broking and solutions company, and previously served as a director for companies such as Wyeth, ESPN, Hearst - Argyle Television and Gentiva Health Services.
-He also currently serves on the board of the PGA Tour, which operates the men's professional golf tour in the United States, Foster & Partners, the international architectural firm based in London, and the Whitney Museum of American Art.
+Over his career, Mr. Ganzi has chaired and served on more than 25 public, private and nonprofit boards.
+He previously served as a director for companies such as Willis Towers Watson, Wyeth, ESPN, Hearst - Argyle Television and Gentiva Health Services.
+He currently serves as Chairman Emeritus of the PGA Tour, which operates the men's professional golf tour in the United States, and on the boards of Foster + Partners, the international architectural firm based in London, and the Whitney Museum of American Art.

 Mr. Ganzi graduated summa cum laude from Fordham University with a Bachelor of Science degree in accounting, received a Juris Doctor degree from Harvard Law School and holds an L.L.M. in taxation from New York University.

 As the leader of Bain Capital’s global healthcare team, Christopher Gordon brings significant experience in the healthcare business arena to the Aveanna Board of Directors.
 A managing director at Bain Capital, he oversees private equity investing with a focus on the healthcare sector.